w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 outdated Ledger app.
 In general, failing to update metadata will most likely result in you not being able to transfer funds.

-Before authorizing the metadata update check who is requesting it.
-Metadata updates might be requested by the Polkadot-JS UI and dApps (for example DeFi apps of parachains).
-For the extension, you should trust the app that requests the update while for Signer you should trust the issuer of the metadata (or do the update yourself).

 ## Verifying Extrinsics

 :::info Walk-through Video Tutorial